alphagov/govuk_frontend_fractal_alpha/components/forms/buttons/README.md

 # Notes

-Use buttons to move though a transaction.
+* use buttons to move though a transaction

-Aim to use only one button per page.
+* aim to use only one button per page

-Button text should be short and describe the action the button performs.
+* button text should be short and describe the action the button performs

 ## Start now button